-- a) Control devices include: wet scrubber (WS), fabric filter (FF), dry sorbent injection (DSI), carbon injection (CI), and electrostatic precipitator (ESP). - b) Provided in source document as SO2. - c) This value is the sum of SO2 and SO3 as provided in the source document. - d) Emission factors based on values provided for total organic compounds in source document. - e) Particulate matter (PM) values based on fraction cumulative mass percentages for size distribution of total particulate matter data as shown in Table 2.3-15 of AP-42.
+c.
+This value is the sum of SO2 and SO3 as provided in the source document.

+d.
+Emission factors based on values provided for total organic compounds in source document.

+e.
+Particulate matter (PM) values based on fraction cumulative mass percentages for size distribution of total particulate matter data as shown in Table 2.3-15 of AP-42.

+"---" - No data available.
+If needed, a conservative estimate may be made using the uncontrolled emission factors as surrogate emission factors.

 Table 14-4.
-GHG Emission Factors for Medical Waste Incinerators a) CO2e calculated by summing the product of the default emission factors for CO2, N2O, and CH4 and their respective Global Warming Potentials (GWP).
+GHG Emission Factors for Medical Waste Incinerators a.
+CO2e calculated by summing the product of the default emission factors for CO2, N2O, and CH4 and their respective Global Warming Potentials (GWP).
 The GWP for CO2, N2O, and CH4 are 1, 298, and 25 respectively.
 Emission factors and high heat values for "municipal solid waste" were used for calculation.

-Control True Emission Factors (lb/ton)
+Control Type Emission Factors (lb/ton)

-Control Type CO 2 CH 4 N 2 O $CO_2e^{(a)}$
+Control Type CO 2 CH 4 N 2 O CO 2 e ^a

 Uncontrolled 1,990 0.702 0.092 2,035